rapid7/metasploit-framework/Generating-Module-Documentation.md

 The help page includes:

- - The PR history related to a particular module.
+ - The PR history related to a particular module, if you have a [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) set up.
  - The basic usage instructions for a module.
  - The advanced usage instructions for a module, if it's available.